killykan/WeeklyProgress_Killykan/README.md

  Week : April 30th - May 6th :

- - [ ] Finalize project n°4, add styles, and edit the ReadMe file.
+ - [X] Finalize project n°4, add styles, and edit the ReadMe file.
- - [ ] Submit the project.
+ - [X] Submit the project.

+ Week : May 7th - May 13th :

+ - [ ] Work on web dev tooling : gulp/sass/Jasmine.